CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 To prepare for the data transfer, we first need to establish a secure ssh connection between your laptop with CSC.
 Please follow these steps:

 1. Create an SSH key pair in **RSA** format via command line.
-[See detailed instructions](../../cloud/tutorials/ssh-key.md#creating-an-ssh-key-pair-on-a-computer)
+[See detailed instructions](../../cloud/tutorials/ssh-key.md#creating-an-ssh-key-pair-on-a-computer) Do not use a password for your SSH key, leave this field empty.
 2. Log in to [the Sensitive Data user administration portal](https://admin.sd.csc.fi/).
 If you don't have HAKA or Virtu accounts, please write to our helpdesk to ask for a CSC account.
 Setting up an account takes few days.

 [![Sensitive Data user administration login](images/apply/SUP_Login.png)](images/apply/SUP_Login.png)